 Match on Verbatim

 Match on Verbatim is the mode that Kapiche utilized prior to the introduction of sentence-level matching.
-Essentially, it means that a verbatim will be considered a valid “hit” if the query successfully applies across the full verbatim text.
+Essentially, it means that a verbatim will be considered a valid “hit” if the query criteria is met across the full verbatim text.

 For example, if there is a query defined as